Linking Unmanic Installations

 At this point, this documentation makes the following assumptions about the existing setup thus far:

-• 2 installations of Unmanic exist on the network; main and remote.
+- 2 installations of Unmanic exist on the network;

 For the purposes of this exercise, our objective now is to ensure all work is sent exclusively to remote.
 In order to create this pipeline, proceed as follows:

-• Ensure this tag is not present on main's worker.
+remote. - Ensure this tag is not present on

 With this setup in place, the work flow operates as follows:

-• The library on main will be used to initiate all pending task (based on scans or file monitoring).
+mainwill be used to initiate all pending task (based on scans or file monitoring). - Local workers only process tasks when their tags match the library tags.

-• Once the file associated with the task is tranferred to a valid worker, it will be processed according to the libary found to have a matching tag.
+- Once the file associated with the task is transferred to a valid worker, it will be processed according to the matching library.

-• Once processing is complete, the file will be tranferred back to main.
+- Once processing is complete, the file will be transferred back to

 In all cases where greater insight is needed (troubleshooting, etc), each Unmanic installation can have EnableDebugging toggled in the Logs section of the Help & Support page.